Beware – Medical Aid Payout Ceilings

 Other information you need to be aware of

-Should your medical plan not have sufficient cover when you first join, you are always able to upgrade to a higher plan later on.
-In the event that you develop an ailment that is not covered on your existing plan and you upgrade your plan, make sure about how long your waiting period will be, for that specific ailment, when you upgrade.
+Should your medical plan not have sufficient cover when you first join, you can upgrade later.
+Let’s say you develop an ailment that is not covered on your existing plan and you upgrade.
+Well then, make sure about how long your waiting period will be, for that specific ailment, when you upgrade.

 The limits imposed are not always annual but can work in cycles.
 As an example, you are Asthmatic and need the regular use of a nebuliser, your plan may pay up to a certain amount over a three year period.

 So if your medical plan limit is R590 in a three year cycle, you are only able to use R196,66 of the benefit per year (R590 divided by 3 years).
 When broken down it is really not very much if you need a nebuliser on a fairly regular basis.
 Some plans have five year cycles for certain things as well.
 These kinds of limits are usually imposed on medical appliances, like a wheelchair, that you may need for certain conditions.